 In cross-validation, we partition the observations $\Ical = \{1,\dots,n\}$ into $K$ disjoint subsets (\emph{folds}) $\Ical_1$,\dots, $\Ical_{K}$ of size $m = n / K$ at random.
 Throughout this work, we will assume $K$ divides $n$ for convenience, and we will choose $K=10$ in all of our numerical results.
 Consider the first fold, and let $\hat{\theta}^{(-1)} = \A((X_j, Y_j)_{j \in \Ical \setminus \Ical_1}$ be the model fit to only those points that are not in fold one.
 Then, let $e_i = \ell(\hat{f}(x_i, \hat{\theta}^{(-1)}), y_i)$ for each $i \in \Ical_1$.
 The errors $e_i$ for points in other folds are defined analogously.
 We let

 be the average error, which is the usual CV estimate of prediction error.
-If one desires a confidence interval for the prediction error, a straightforward approach is to compute the empirical standard deviation of the $e_i$ diveded by $\sqrt{n}$ to get and estimate of the standard error:
+If one desires a confidence interval for the prediction error, a straightforward approach is to compute the empirical standard deviation of the $e_i$ divided by $\sqrt{n}$ to get an estimate of the standard error:

 From here, we can create a confidence interval as